Olaplex's New No.9 Serum Has Saved My Frazzled Hair

 Advertisement

 Alongside No.8, I really do think I've found my new favourite Olaplex product in this easy, rejuvenating hair serum, and I'll continue to use it til the last drop.
-If you'd rather spend a little less, try The Inkey List's Hyaluronic Acid Hydrating Hair Treatment, £9.99, which hydrates hair and smoothes frizz, or the Andrew Fitzsimons Repair Serum for Damaged Hair, £13, packed with proteins to strengthen brittle strands.
+If you'd rather spend a little less, try The Inkey List's Hyaluronic Acid Hydrating Hair Treatment, $17.